Site Search is a useful feature in Google Analytics as it helps us understand what keywords people are entering into your website search box.

 In this video, I will be sharing how you can configuring Site Search on your website using the query parameter in the website URL that appears after a search.

 Google Analytics https://support.google.com/analytics/answer/1012264?hl=en

-In this video, I’m going to show you how you can configure your Google Analytics to track your internal searches on your website.
-All and more, coming up.
+In this video, I’m going to show you how you can set up Site Search in Google Analytics to track the searches users perform directly on your website.

 All right, to get started, we are here on the official merchandise store of Google.
 And we actually have access to the Google Analytics of this website.
 There’s a link in the description down below how you can get access to it as well.
 And here we go.
 This is the Google Analytics merchandise store demo account for Google Analytics.
 And here we see that data.
 When we go down here to the behavior reports.
 And under site search, we see that there’s all kinds of tracking data about what has the user search for on the website.
 So when you type in anything, right here, an internal Site Search gets triggered, and the search results are displayed right here.
 So how can you configure this for your own website so you know what the user has actually searched for?
 Google Analytics has built-in functionality to pick up such searches and it’s all based on the URL of your store right here.
 In the back of the URL, we have a query string.
 And you can see this by looking at the URL and seeing the question mark, and everything behind the question mark is called a query string.
 And here we have certain information that is encoded in this query string.
 One distinct information right here is the keyword equals test.
 Now, test is what I put into the search bar earlier.
 And therefore this is the actual search term that we would like to record.
 Let’s try another one.